Shafiq-Kyazze/NYPD-Complaints/README.md

 **4. Black NewYorkers are more likely to face police brutality than any other racial group.**
 ![fado_type vs Race](https://user-images.githubusercontent.com/58377262/89235925-23065280-d5e7-11ea-8fc2-a239b3c978ca.png)\
 **5.Officers  in their 60s and 50s are less likely to be exonerated than their young counterparts.**\
-**6. Precint 75 in Brroklyn has the most complaints.**\
+**6. NYPD pfficers from precint 75 in Brooklyn had the most complaints.**\
-**7. Officers from precinct 77 in Brookly are more likely to be found in the wrong by the CCRB than officers from any other precinct.**\
+**7. Officers from precinct 77 in Brooklyn are more likely to be found in the wrong by the CCRB than officers from any other precinct.**\
 **8. Officers with higher ranks are less likely to misconduct themselves.**\
-**9. For every 1000 complaints, 8 are about sexism and anti-transgender.**\
+**9. For every 1000 complaints, 8 are about sexism and transphobia.**\
-**10. for every 1000 complaints, 13 are race reelated.**\
+**10.For every 1000 complaints, 13 are race related.**\
 **11. Hispanic and Black New Yorkers are more likely to make a complaint about bring handled aggressively by the NYPD than any other racial group.**\
-**12. White New Yorkers are more likely to make a complaint about offensive language and discourtesy than any other racial group.**\
+**12. White New Yorkers are more likely to make a complaint about offensive language and discourtesy than any other racial group.**